semanticClimate/p/en/events/jamia_AI.md

 title:  AI in Research and Higher Education
 date: 2024-02-29
 featured: true
-description: Creating Climate knowledge Champions
+description: Academic visit to give an insight about AI and Climate knowledge
 tags:
   - semanticclimate
   - outreach